Die Casting Parts Electroplating

 4. Setting up the Electroplating Circuit

 Attach the die casting part that you want to plate to the positive terminal of a power supply, Adjust the electricity voltage and current according to the metal type and size of the part.
 Too high voltage may lead to poor adhesion or uneven plating.
-While too low a current can cause slow deposition and poor adhesion.
-So we should control electricity pressure and set up the electroplating circuit depend on the metal type and size of the part .
+While too low current can cause slow deposition and poor adhesion.
+So we should control electrici current and set up the electroplating circuit depend on the metal type and size of the part .

 5. Electroplating Process

 Place the metal die casting part and the electroplating material in the electrolyte solution, and ensure the part is fully submerged.
-Electroplating process is a chemical reaction, Then the metal ions in the solution will be transfered toward the casting part and deposit onto its surface.
+Electroplating process is a chemical reaction, then the metal ions in the solution will be transfered toward the casting part and deposit onto its surface.
 The duration of the plating process decides the desired thickness.
 The longer time produces the thicker coating, so careful not to overplate.
-In accordance to past decades work experiences, these plated parts will be romoved from electroplating bath after dipping for some time. and dry them in a space place.
+With our past decades work experiences, these plated parts will be romoved from electroplating bath after dipping for some time. and dry them in a space place.

 6. Post-Electroplating Finishing